-For the foreseeable future, the private auto will carry the majority of daily trips within Bellevue, and the city will provide capacity to serve travel demand and meet level of service standards.
-An improved roadway network that operates efficiently is one element of the balanced transportation system.
-Bellevue will establish level of service standards for all modes, recognizing that roadway corridors provide multiple mobility functions with priorities that may vary between locations and times of day.
+For the foreseeable future, the private auto will carry the majority of daily trips within Bellevue, and the city will address vehicle congestion at System Intersections and along designated Priority Vehicle Corridors.
+A roadway network that operates efficiently is one element of a multimodal transportation system.
+In the Mobility Implementation Plan (MIP), Bellevue has established Performance Metrics and Performance Targets for all modes, recognizing that arterial corridors provide multiple mobility functions with facility types and priorities that may vary between Performance Management Areas.